What to know about the death of a woman who was set on fire in a New York City subway train

 But the sheer size of the subway system — 472 stations with multiple entry points and millions of riders each day — make policing the transit system a logistical nightmare.

-In Sunday’s incident, officers were at the station but on an upper level patrolling a different subway platform.
-They responded after seeing and smelling smoke coming from the lower platform.
+In Sunday’s incident, officers were at the station but were patrolling a different subway platform.
+They responded after seeing and smelling smoke coming from the fire.

 New York Gov. Kathy Hochul earlier this year directed members of the state’s National Guard to assist with random bag checks at certain stations.